Breathing to help performance

 CALMING DOWN BREATHING

 There are many different versions of these breathing techniques.
-Above is a technique to activate your parasympathetic nervous system (the calming down system).
+Below is a technique to activate your parasympathetic nervous system (the calming down system).
 This looks at 4 sec inhale, 7 sec hold, 8 sec exhale all through the nose.

 Other techniques include: